Drivetrain#

 value

-The maximum number of seconds a motor function will run before stopping and moving to the next function as an integer or float.
+The maximum number of seconds a drivetrain function will run before stopping and moving to the next function as an integer or float.

 units